Joe’s Blog: Tracking two strong systems (THU-3/30)

-The weather is going to be fascinating to watch over the coming 2 days with strong winds being the main focus locally…quick hitting rains and perhaps some stronger storms on the MO side tomorrow for an hour or so…all because of a developing and strengthening system that will be cutting into the upper Midwest tomorrow.
+The weather is going to be fascinating to watch over the coming two days with strong winds being the main focus locally, quick-hitting rains and perhaps some stronger storms on the MO side tomorrow for an hour or so, and it’s all because of a developing and strengthening system that will be cutting into the upper Midwest tomorrow.

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Tomorrow: Variable clouds with a few scattered showers or storms.
-Stronger storms should hold off till after lunch on the MO side especially east of KC.
-Highs in the low to mid 70s.
-Storng winds gusting to 45 MPH possible.
+Stronger storms should hold off till after lunch on the MO side, especially east of KC.
+Highs in the low-to-mid 70s.
+Strong winds gusting to 45 MPH possible.
 Turning cooler towards and after sunset.

 Sunday: Warmer and breezy with highs in the lower 70s with sunshine